|

 DIY home automation with Raspberry Pi

-This home automation project shows you how to take control of your home and your privacy.
+This home automation project shows you how to take control of your home

 Getting started with Raspberry Pi Touch Display 2